I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

 Dear Binu,

 The contention of your management seems intelligent based on the literal meaning of the relevant phrase but rather untenable.
-While interpreting the provisions of any Social Security Legislation like the PGA,1972, only the rule of beneficial construction has to be adopted and not literal interpretation.
+While interpreting the provisions of any Social Security Legislation like the PGA, 1972, only the rule of beneficial construction has to be adopted and not a literal interpretation.
 Better write back to the management that if they do not come forward to pay the amount of gratuity, you would be constrained to file a claim before the C.A under the Act for the amount due with interest and costs.

 From India, Salem